Microsoft Combat Flight Simulator

 Microsoft Combat Flight Simulator: WWII Europe Series is the first version of all three combat flight simulation games from Microsoft.
 It was released on 28 October 1998 and it is set in the European Theatre of World War II.
 This game spawned two sequels: Combat Flight Simulator 2 in 2000 and Combat Flight Simulator 3: Battle for Europe in 2002.

 Gameplay

 Combat Flight Simulator features 6 modes, Free Flight, Quick Combat, Single Missions, Campaigns, Multiplayer, and Training Missions.

 Free Flight allows players to fly around the entirety of Europe.
 Quick Combat puts the player into the air against waves of AI opponents.
 Single Missions are missions where you have to take-off to complete tasks, before landing.
 Campaigns are more elaborate mission sequences.
 Multiplayer was a mode that allowed you to fly online with other players, fly in formations, and engage in dog-fights.
+The multiplayer supported up to eight players via Internet Gaming Zone service.
 Training Missions are missions that teach you dogfighting techniques and the basics of flight.